Cupuacu butter is a highly moisturizing butter that’s ideal for dry hair, increasing elasticity, and promoting moisture retention.

 7 Benefits of Cupuacu Butter for Hair

-- Cupuacu butter is a highly moisturising emollient butter, which absorbs water, making it an ideal butter for sealing in moisture in hair.
+Cupuacu butter is a highly moisturizing emollient butter, which absorbs water, making it an ideal butter for sealing in moisture in the hair.

-- Cupuacu butter can be used in a DIY butter blend to help stabilise shelf life and consistency.
+Cupuacu butter can be used in a DIY butter blend to help stabilize shelf life and consistency.

-- Cupuacu butter moisturises and nourishes dry and brittle hair.
+Cupuacu butter moisturizes and nourishes dry and brittle hair.

-- The butter contains various essential fatty acids, which helps promote hair elasticity and durability.
+The butter contains various essential fatty acids, which help promote hair elasticity and durability.

 Looking at all the properties outlined above, the best hair butter to use in dry environments is cupuacu butter.